 (The Conversation, 05.12.2021)

-Right now, the answer is “maybe.”
-Typically, vaccination requirements are issued by the state, but at least one large school district (Los Angeles) is planning to require the vaccine for in-person learning with or without the blessing of the state.
+Typically, vaccination requirements are issued by the state, but two large school districts (Los Angeles and Baltimore) are planning to require the vaccine for in-person learning with or without the blessing of the state.

 The Urgency of Vaccinating Kids

 “The fact that many adults are still refusing the vaccine makes immunizing children even more important.”
 In addition, though “a kid’s chances of dying from COVID-19 are indeed much lower than an adult’s. . . . hundreds of children have died of a preventable disease, and thousands have become seriously ill.”